square/in-app-payments-flutter-plugin/docs/enable-applepay.md

   void _onApplePayNonceRequestSuccess(CardDetails result) async {
     try {
       // take payment with the card nonce details
-      // you can take a charge or save card
+      // you can take a charge
       // await chargeCard(result);
-      // or
-      // await saveCard(result);

       // you must call completeApplePayAuthorization to close apple pay sheet await InAppPayments.completeApplePayAuthorization(isSuccess: true);